Stress Relief for Caregivers: Boost Your Mood with a 10 Minute Exercise

 When you’re feeling down or in need of a boost, jot down answers to these questions in a journal.
 If you don’t feel like writing, review answers that you’ve previously written.

-This reminds you and helps you notice that there are still positive things in your life, despite the challenges.
+This reminds you and helps you notice that there are still positive things in your life, even though you're facing challenges.

-The exercise is based on scientific research that shows that taking a little bit of time to reflect in these ways can help you slowly shift your mindset and eventually find more happiness in your life.
+The exercise is based on scientific research that shows taking a little time to reflect in these ways can help you slowly shift your mindset and eventually find more happiness in your life.

 Plus, because of the way our memories work, a bad mood caused by one bad event can cause you to think about other causes of stress and unhappiness.

-If that happens, reading through your journal can help you to break out of that negative spiral.
+If that happens, reading through your journal can help you break out of that negative spiral.

 Next Step Read the full article about this 10 minute exercise to boost your mood at BBC